saucelabs/sauce-docs/docs/visual-testing/workflows/baseline-management.md

 ## Baselines Page

 The Baselines page allows you to view all accepted snapshots in a project and branch.
-Select a project at the top and then Branch to view baselines.
+Select a Project at the top and then Branch to view baselines.
 If these are not set for your tests, all baselines will be displayed together under the `(not set)` option.

 You can further filter baselines by OS, browser, or device.
 Options to sort and group are also available.